What is the Hydrogen Technology that is used for Fuel Cell Electric Vehicles (FCEVs)?

 The way that over 350V is required for the drivetrain of fuel cell vehicles presents both an electric shock danger and can become an ignition source for fuel contained in the vehicle or outside materials.
 Since a lot of the material utilized in vehicular development is metal, with some electrical conductivity level, there is a high potential for electrical deficiencies.
 This can represent a danger both in normal operations of the vehicle and particularly in mishaps.

 In addition to the electric current generated by the fuel cell during its operation, most prototype vehicles have an electrical storage component for acceleration and start up.
-Most fuel cell vehicles store and draw on this additional electricity in form of batteries.
+Most hydrogen fuel cell vehicles store and draw on this additional electricity in form of batteries.
 Batteries can also represent the additional danger brought on by the presence of acids, to both the electrical system and the fuel system.

 Flammability of the Fuel